Update January 2024- 39% of new members in 2023 were women! We are so pleased that we continue to attract new women to

 Happily (with the support of the local cycling community) it was an amazing day and a huge success, a full field of 60 women took to the starting line in March 2019 (a British Cycling record for amateur women’s racing).
 As well as supporting women that wanted to race it was also about demonstrating to our female members (and the world) that we support getting more women on bikes.
 Read all about the race here.
 The women’s race was due to run again in March 2020 with another sell-out field before being cancelled due to COVID-19 (along with the rescheduled version in August that year) but the hope and intention is that this becomes a regular event in the cycling calendar.

 *We created the women’s officer role in 2019, intended to be a focal point, sounding board and information resource and general confidante to assist and represent our female members in all aspects of their cycling.

 *Surveyed (May 2020) past and present female members and women riders that have joined us for one-off invitation rides or intro courses, to establish what they want from a cycling club and their cycling.
 Lots of great feedback from this which has been used to create a new ride format.

-*Created this web page (June 2020), early days, feel free to provide Astrid with some feedback 🙂
+*Created this web page (June 2020),feel free to provide Mel with some feedback 🙂

-*We’re planning to run more Ride Leader courses as soon as COVID-19 allows, both to get more female ride leaders trained up and to improve general safety.
+*We’re planning to run more Ride Leader courses in the future to get more female ride leaders trained up and to improve general safety.

 Interested yet ?
 Lets meet some Women Wheelers !

 Name?
 Claire Lancaster

 How long have you been cycling?
-Just over 2 years.
+Since 2018

 How long have you been a Seacroft Wheeler?
-About 2 years.
+Since 2018